lxzan/gws/README.md

 ### Introduction

-GWS (Go WebSocket) is a very simple, fast, reliable and feature-rich WebSocket implementation written in Go.
+GWS (Go WebSocket) is a very simple, fast, reliable and fully-featured WebSocket implementation written in Go.
 It is designed to be used in highly-concurrent environments, and it is suitable for building `API`, `PROXY`, `GAME`, `Live Video`, `MESSAGE`, etc. It supports both server and client side with a simple API which mean you can easily write a server or client by yourself.